samir-s-hassan/KMeans-Parallelizer/README.md

 b-parallel.cpp -> This version of the K-Means clustering algorithm further enhances **parallelization using Intel TBB by optimizing the centroid recalculation step (Step 2b)

-usion-parallel.cpp -> DOES NOT WORK, ignore this file

 fast-serial.cpp -> This optimized K-Means implementation improves the baseline by reducing redundant computations, using loop unrolling, avoiding unnecessary function calls, and leveraging memory optimizations

 lightning-serial.cpp -> This optimized K-Means implementation enhances both performance and memory efficiency by eliminating per-cluster point storage, maintaining only centroid values, and recalculating centroids using aggregate sums